maximevaillancourt/digital-garden-jekyll-template/_notes/Organic Skills.md

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}
 I've been interested for a long time in the idea of soft skills.
-I even helped produce a podcast focused on this called Skilled by Design.
+I even helped produce a podcast focused on this called [Skilled by Design](https://skilledbydesign).
 Tom Bay has done a lot of work in this arena.
+As has Seth Godin.

-I recently found Dr. Marvin Berkowitz's book PRIMED to have the best definition, and one that I will adopt and use frequently.
+I recently found Dr. Marvin Berkowitz's book [PRIMED for Character Education: Six Design Principles for School Improvement](https://amzn.to/4eOb0KG) to have the best definition, and one that I will adopt and use frequently.
 I only wish I had come up with it.

 >  I use the notions of organic vs. mechanical concepts, metaphors, and terminology.
 So much of what we say and do in education is framed in terms of mechanics.
 We teach.
 We transfer knowledge.
 We control behavior.
 We manage classrooms.
 We engineer school change.
 And so on.
 Instead, I want to hear us talking about and enacting more organic processes.
 We should nurture learning and development.
 We should foster understanding and human flourishing.
 We should educate for character.
 Humans are organic entities (p.
 5).